jacob-ellison/neural_foldiness/README.md

 These metrics capture complementary aspects of cortical folding and surface complexity.

-## Input Segmentation
+## Cortex Gray Matter Segmentation

 All calculations are performed on the **gray matter** mask of the cortex.
 Initially this mask is obtained via **Otsu’s multithresholding method**, which segments the image into multiple intensity-based classes, isolating the cortical gray matter.
-I have manually labelled the **gray matter** for a sample cortex and trained a lightweight machine learning model to segment gray matter based on image intensity and distance from the center.
+I have manually labelled the **gray matter** for a sample cortex and trained a lightweight **machine learning** model to segment gray matter based on image intensity and distance from the center.

 ## Component Metrics